[Updated post from August 18, 2022]

 Also, make sure that your FAQs really are FAQs.
 Does your page contain what customers are asking about, or what you think they’re asking about?
 It’s important to maintain communication with your customer service team, who can identify key trends in customer inquiries that may warrant their own FAQs.

 Competition in e-commerce is fierce at any time of the year, but peak season always kicks this up a notch.
-When so many merchants stock similar or even the same products, it’s vital that you’re the first brand on shoppers’ radar.
+When so many merchants stock similar or even the same products, you must be the first brand on shoppers’ radar.

 In e-commerce, nearly every shopping journey starts with a search term.
 According to Search Engine Journal, the coveted first spot on Google has an average CTR of 28.5%, while the second and third positions fall sharply to a CTR of 15% and 11% respectively.